-Fig. 37 Airbag adhesives - version 2: on the passenger-side sun blind $\overline{\mathbb{A}}$ and on the rear frame of the front passenger's door $\mathbb{B}$ .
+Fig. 35 Airbag adhesives: on the passengerside sun blind $[\underline{A}]$ and on the rear frame of the front passenger's door $[\underline{B}]$.
 A sticker with important information about the passenger airbag is located on the passenger's sun visor and/or on the passenger side door frame.

-"" ▲ in Important information regarding the front passenger's airbag on page 81
+"" ▲ in Important information regarding the front passenger's airbag on page 80

-Securing a child seat with the seat belt
+Securing child seats with the seat belt

-Figure >>> Fig. 38 (a) shows the basic child restraint system mounting using lower retaining rings and the upper retaining strap.
-Figure >>> Fig. 38 (B) shows the child restraint system mounting using the vehicle seat belt.
+Figure >>> Fig. 36 (a) shows the basic child restraint system mounting using lower retaining rings and the upper retaining strap.
+Figure >>> Fig. 36 (B) shows the child restraint system mounting using the vehicle seat belt.

-The seat belt may be used to secure universal type child seats to the vehicle seats marked with a U in the table below.
+The seat belt may be used to secure universal type child seats to the vehicle seats marked with a U in the table below >>> table on page 27.

-In the passenger seat without height regulation: the passenger seat must be in its rearmost position1). • In the passenger seat with height regulation: the passenger seat must be in its rearmost and highest position1].
+• In the passenger seat with height regulation: the passenger seat must be in its rearmost and highest position1).
 To correctly use a child seat in the back, the front backrest must be adjusted so that there is no contact with the child seat in the back in the case that it goes opposite to the direction of the car.
 In the case of front facing restraint systems, the front backrest must be adjusted so that there is no contact with the child's feet.

-To adjust the passenger seat to accommodate a child's seat and get the seat belt in a perfect position, adjust the passenger backrest as far forward as possible1).
+To adjust the passenger seat to accommodate a child's seat and get the seat belt in a perfect position, adjust the passenger backrest as far forward as possible^{1]}.
 If a semi-universal type chair is to be installed, in which the method of attachment to the car is through the seat belt and support bracket, it should never be installed in the central rear seat as the ground clearance is lower than in other places and the support bracket will not allow the seat to remain sufficiently stable.